-- Fix leaky plumbing and leaks in the building envelope as soon as possible.
+Fix leaky plumbing and any leaks in the building as soon as possible.
 Ensure wet areas are fully air dried.

 Watch for condensation and wet spots.
-Fix source(s) of moisture problem(s) as soon as possible.
+Fix sources of moisture problems as soon as possible.

-- Prevent moisture due to condensation by increasing surface temperature or reducing the humidity.
+Prevent moisture due to condensation by increasing surface temperature or reducing the humidity.
 To increase surface temperature, insulate or increase air circulation.
 To reduce the moisture level in the air, repair leaks, increase ventilation (if outside air is cold and dry), or dehumidify (if outdoor air is warm and humid).

-- Keep heating, ventilation, and air conditioning (HVAC) drip pans clean, flowing properly, and unobstructed.
+Keep heating, ventilation, and air conditioning (HVAC) drip pans clean, flowing properly, and unobstructed.

-- Vent moisture-generating appliances, such as dryers, to the outside where possible.
+Vent moisture-generating appliances, such as dryers, to the outside where possible.

-- Maintain low indoor humidity, below 60% relative humidity (RH), ideally 30-50%, if possible.
+Maintain low indoor humidity, below 60% relative humidity (RH), ideally 30-50%, if possible.

-- Perform regular building/HVAC inspections and maintenance as scheduled.
+Perform regular building/HVAC inspections and maintenance as scheduled.

-- Don’t let foundations stay wet.
+Don’t let foundations stay wet.
 Provide drainage and slope the ground away from the foundation.

 During the mold removal process, we highly recommend taking preemptive measures against future growth.
-Such actions ensure lasting results in regards to the current issue and provide assurance that new problems will not arise down the road.
+Such actions ensure lasting results in regards to the current mold problem and provide assurance that new problems will not arise down the road.
 This investment saves money, protects budgets, and comforts parents with the knowledge that the school is taking extra precautions for the health and safety of their kids.